Original nameboard from Oxford Station

 - Children’s activities organised by playworkers from the South Oxford Adventure Playground (SOAP) and the Orinoco Scrapstore

 - Victorian music from members of the Mellstock Band in period costume

-- Stalls by – amongst others – Oxford Preservation Trust, Oxford Civic Society, the Museum of Oxford, Railfuture Thames Valley, Oxford Folio Books, Littlemore History Society, Kennington History Society, Oxfordshire Bottle Club and St Matthew's Bridge Builder Trust
+- Stalls by Oxford Preservation Trust, Oxford Civic Society, the Museum of Oxford, Railfuture Thames Valley, Oxford Folio Books, Littlemore History Society, Kennington History Society, Oxfordshire Antique Bottle Collecting Club and St Matthew's Bridge Builder Trust

 - Displays and exhibitions about the history of Oxford’s railways

-- Guided walks to the nationally-important LMS swingbridge with local historian Mark Davies, and boat rides back on Oxford’s Water Taxi
+- Guided walks to the nationally-important LMS swingbridge with local historian Mark Davies, and railway historian David Mather, and boat rides back on Oxford’s Water Taxi

 - A self-guided trail focusing on local railway history